arthurrios/marketspace-mobile/README.md

-# Daily Diet
+# Marketspace
 ## The App
-Add your meals with day and time so it calculates whether you are on your diet or not!
-You can also edit existing meals or delete them.
+Add your products to be sold or traded.
+Provide images, if its new or used and the payment methods you accept.
+Search for products from other sellers.

 ## Status
 - Development 🚧